gmalim/NBA_analysis/README.md

 #### NBA MVP:

-The predicted NBA MVP top-5 for 2018, ordered according to the mean scoring rank over all models (actual MVP is not known yet):
+The predicted NBA MVP top-5 for 2018, ordered according to the mean scoring rank over all models (the actual NBA MVP 2018 is not known yet):

 1. ***James Harden*** (Mean scoring rank = 1, median score = 0.744)
 2. ***LeBron James*** (Mean scoring rank = 2, median score = 0.468)